 How is suction created?

-As we age, our body starts to break down, including a decrease in blood flow, adhesions in fascia, and loss of muscle.
+As we age, our body starts to break down, including a decrease in blood flow, adhesions in the fascia, and loss of muscle.
 By implementing cupping therapy, some of these effects can be reversed.
 In this type of therapy, small cups made out of bamboo, glass, potter, or iron are used to generate vacuum and subsequent suction.
 Either a cotton swab dipped in alcohol is kept in the cup or materials such as alcohol or similar things are used to rub the bottom of the cup.
 Some practitioners also use paper and herbs for this purpose.
-The materials are then set on fire and after the fire goes out, the cup is cautiously placed on certain areas of the patient’s body in an upside down manner.
+The materials are then set on fire and after the fire goes out, the cup is cautiously placed on certain areas of the patient’s body in an upside-down manner.
 Once the air inside the cup cools down, a vacuum is created that triggers an adequate amount of suction, which makes the blood vessels just below the skin enlarge.
 The cups are usually kept in place for up to 3 minutes at a time and the practitioner may prefer to use a number of cups at various points in different meridians simultaneously.
 Even though the cups are heated, there is hardly any chance of experiencing a burning sensation of the skin.

 How does the treatment work?